Which bed to choose for a baby?

 VIPACK Babs Cabin Bed With Trundle Bed

-VIPACK Dallas Lit Cabane Ladder White
+VIPACK Dallas Cabin Bed Ladder White

-VIPACK House Bed Casami 90 X 200 Cm
+VIPACK Casami House Bed 90 X 200 Cm

-Beds Flexa
+Flexa Beds

-- Modular, robust, and scalable.
+- Modular, sturdy, and adaptable.

 - High manufacturing quality.

-- Very minimalist Scandinavian design.
+- Very clean Scandinavian design.

 Disadvantages

-- Substantial budget.
+- Considerable budget.

-FLEXA Simple Bed 210 Cm - White
+FLEXA Single Bed 210 Cm - White

-FLEXA Semi-High Bunk Bed with Straight Ladder - Washed Grey Pine
+FLEXA Semi-High Bunk Bed With Straight Ladder - Washed Grey Pine

-Lits Mezzanine
+Mezzanine Beds

-- Very appreciated by older children.
+- Highly appreciated by older children.

-- Allows you to create a personalized universe.
+- Allows creating a personalized environment.

 Disadvantages